ctrlplusb/react-async-component/README.md

 }
 ```

-Now, you can simply import `Product` anywhere in your application and not have to worry about having to call `createAsyncComponent` again.
+Now, you can simply import `Product` anywhere in your application and use it exactly as you would any other component.

 For example: